 Halifax mortgages customer ratings

-The table below shows how Halifax performed in our latest mortgage satisfaction survey, from application process to value for money.
+See the table below to find out how Halifax performed in our latest mortgage satisfaction survey.

 |Customer rating for:||Star rating|